Phambili-Tech/Newt_Display/README.md

 You can read more about Newt at [*https://phambili.tech/newt*](https://phambili.tech/newt)

-Planned Engancements/Fixes for next release
+Planned Enhancement/Fixes/Fixes for next release
 ---------------------------------------------

+**Version 1.1.0- RC1**

+All - you can now download version 1.1.0-RC1 for manual testing.
+We've added a ton of new features.
+I'm in the process of writing up the official documentation, but at a high level:

+- New API for alerts (beta)
+- New API for riddles/brainteasers
+- Major change in weather API (new provider and additional weather details)
+  - UV
+  - Sunrise/sunset
-Version 1.1.0 - roadmap
+  - Humidity
-- User Option: switch between 12 and 24 hour time format
+  - Feels like weather
+- Updated settings options:
+  - 12/24 Hour clock
+  - Nighttime screen mode
+  - more Settings details
+  - Quote or Weather (or rotating) main screen
-- User Option: switch between Imperial and Metric units
+  - Imperial or Metric units
-- User Option: switch switch between default quotes and weather display screen
+- Hello World Arduino example that explains how do:
+  - Write to the screen
-- User Option: download beta versions of the code
+  - Enable the touchpads
-- Arduino library examples (Hello World, Wifi connect to get time, connect to MQTT)

-Version 1.1.X - roadmap
+  - Emit a beep from the device

+You can find instructions for manual download here-> https://github.com/Phambili-Tech/Newt_Display/discussions/37

+**Version 1.1.0+ - roadmap**
 - change timezone
 - change location
 - icon documentation
-- service-sde code docuumentation
+- service-side code docuumentation

 License Information
 -------------------